Thomas E. Watson: Antisemitic views

 When Frank was arrested in 1913, his wealthy family asked Watson to take on his legal defense, offering a substantial fee.
 Watson, who opposed the death penalty, "enjoyed a formidable reputation" as a defense attorney in capital cases.
 But he declined the offer.
 Historian Albert Lindemann wrote that "Frank's friends and family would not have approached Watson to defend Frank if Watson had been known to be anti-Semitic."

 At that point in Watson's life, "he had repeatedly expressed friendly words for Jews in his various publications, and Jewish merchants, even if hostile to [Watson's Populist political views], had regularly bought advertising space in those publications".
 Watson's taste for sensationalism was fully expressed in his publications' coverage of Frank's trial.
 Yet it "rarely and only in inconsequential ways touched upon Jews".
 After Frank's conviction, and for the next year, during the appeals process, Watson "scrupulously refrained from comment about the case".

 Then in March 1914, an editorial in the Atlanta Journal demanded a new trial for Frank.
 The Journal was widely regarded as the organ of Watson's bitter political rival U.S. Senator Hoke Smith, who was up for re-election.
 Watson's hatred of Smith was "a blinding obsession".
 He thought that the Journal editorial showed that Smith was receiving "Jewish money" to champion Frank's cause, so Watson determined to disgrace Smith.
 For many years he had attacked the Catholic Church; now he began a campaign against rich Jews and Northerners who were, in his view, trying to free a murderer.
 In this effort he pulled out all the stops, spewing "graphically vicious remarks about Jews".
 Lindemann suggests two reasons for Watson's attacks: the feud with Senator Smith, and Watson's long-held Populist views about the power of the rich and their ability to escape penalty for things which brought harsh punishment for the poor.
 In keeping with this view, Watson wrote "Frank belongs to the Jewish aristocracy, and it was determined by the rich Jews that no aristocrat of their race should die for the death of a working-class Gentile."

-In response to the condemnation of Georgia in the national press after the Leo Frank lynching, Watson responded in The Jeffersonian intimating that "another Ku Klux Klan may be organized to restore home rule."
+In response to the condemnation of Georgia in the national press after Frank was lynched, Watson responded in The Jeffersonian intimating that "another Ku Klux Klan may be organized to restore home rule."
 However, Watson's biographer found no evidence that Watson had any connection to the second KKK that was later formed.